-- 1. List of Recognised Local Institutions of Higher Learning Pursuant to Part I First Schedule of the Accounts Act 1967 (Sections 14 And 15) - Diploma in Accounting from University of Malaya; - Bachelor of Accounting from University of Malaya; - Bachelor of Accounting (Honours) from Universiti Kebangsaan Malaysia; - Advanced Diploma in Accountancy from MARA Institute of Technology; - Bachelor of Accounting from Universiti Teknologi MARA; - Bachelor of Accounting (Honours) from Universiti Utara Malaysia; - Bachelor of Accounting (Honours) from Universiti Pertanian Malaysia; - Bachelor of Accounting (Honours) from Universiti Putra Malaysia; - Bachelor of Accounting (Honours) from Universiti Islam Antarabangsa; - Bachelor of Accounting (Honours) from Universiti Sains Malaysia; - Bachelor of Accounting (Honours) (Information System) from Universiti Utara Malaysia; - Bachelor of Accounting (Honours) from Universiti Tenaga Nasional-year 2002/2003 onwards; - Bachelor of Accounting (Honours) from Universiti Multimedia-year 2002/2003 onwards; - Bachelor of Accounting (Honours) from Kolej Universiti Sains dan Teknologi Malaysia; - Bachelor of Accounting (Honours) from Universiti Malaysia Sabah; - Bachelor of Accounting (Honours) from Universiti Industri Selangor; - Bachelor of Accounting (Honours) from Universiti Sultan Zainal Abidin; - Bachelor of Accounting (Honours) from Universiti Sains Islam Malaysia; - Bachelor of Accounting (Honours) from Universiti Tunku Abdul Rahman; - Bachelor of Accounting (Honours) from INTI International University; - Bachelor in Accountancy (Honours) from Management and Science University-session November 2010 onwards. - 2.
+- 1. List of Recognised Local Institutions of Higher Learning Pursuant to Part I First Schedule of the Accounts Act 1967 (Sections 14 And 15) - Diploma in Accounting from University of Malaya; - Bachelor of Accounting from University of Malaya; - Bachelor of Accounting (Honours) from Universiti Kebangsaan Malaysia; - Advanced Diploma in Accountancy from MARA Institute of Technology; - Bachelor of Accounting from Universiti Teknologi MARA; - Bachelor of Accounting (Honours) from Universiti Utara Malaysia; - Bachelor of Accounting (Honours) from Universiti Pertanian Malaysia; - Bachelor of Accounting (Honours) from Universiti Putra Malaysia; - Bachelor of Accounting (Honours) from Universiti Islam Antarabangsa; - Bachelor of Accounting (Honours) from Universiti Sains Malaysia; - Bachelor of Accounting (Honours) (Information System) from Universiti Utara Malaysia; - Bachelor of Accounting (Honours) from Universiti Tenaga Nasional-year 2002/2003 onwards; - Bachelor of Accounting (Honours) from Universiti Multimedia-year 2002/2003 onwards; - Bachelor of Accounting (Honours) from Kolej Universiti Sains dan Teknologi Malaysia; - Bachelor of Accounting (Honours) from Universiti Malaysia Sabah; - Bachelor of Accounting (Honours) from Universiti Industri Selangor; - Bachelor of Accounting (Honours) from Universiti Sultan Zainal Abidin; - Bachelor of Accounting (Honours) from Universiti Sains Islam Malaysia; - Bachelor of Accounting (Honours) from Universiti Tunku Abdul Rahman; - Bachelor of Accounting (Honours) from INTI International University; - Bachelor in Accountancy (Honours) from Management and Science University-session November 2010 onwards; - Bachelor of Accounting (Honours) from Universiti Teknologi Malaysia-session March 2023 onwards; - Bachelor of Accountancy (Honours) from Universiti Pendidikan Sultan Idris-session March 2023 onwards; - Bachelor of Accountancy (Honours) from Universiti Malaysia Sawarak-session March 2023 onwards; - Bachelor of Accounting (Honours) from Tunku Abdul Rahman University of Management and Technology-session February 2023 onwards. - 2.
 Accounting Bachelor Degree and Diploma (local and oversea) recognised by Council.